nawawi/docket-cache/README.md

 Kindly, please refer to the WordPress documentation about [Object Cache](https://make.wordpress.org/hosting/handbook/handbook/performance/#object-cache).

 ## Why this plugin?
 When come to persistent Object Cache in WordPress, the most reliable solution is used with [Redis](https://redis.io/) or [Memcached](https://memcached.org/) server.
-However, that solution is not available to low cost or shared hosting server.
+However, that solution are not available to low cost or shared hosting server.

-The only solutions is to store the object cache into a file-based.
-With WordPress, exporting the PHP object is not easy, most plugin that implements file-based solution will serialize and unserialize the object to store and retrieve the data.
+The only solutions are to store the object cache into a file-based.
+With WordPress, exporting the PHP object are not easy, most plugin that implements file-based solution will serialize and unserialize the object to store and retrieve the data.

 The Docket Cache makes it better by converting the object cache into plain PHP code.
 This solution more faster, since WodPress only retrieve the stored cache same as it load it's own library.